 “Sandy exhibits alteration, mineralization, and geochemical signatures consistent with other low-to-intermediate-sulfidation deposits in the vicinity, including Como, Hercules, and the Comstock Lode,” states Management NV Gold.
 “Como was in gold and silver production from 1900-1940, Hercules includes a current gold resource, and the Comstock Lode highlights the potential of this area in the Walker Lane structural province, with historic production of 8.4 Moz Au and over 190 Moz Ag.”

 Sandy was originally explored in 1993-1994, which included geologic mapping, rock-chip and soil sampling, and drilling.
 Rock-chip assay and geochemistry values of 1.5 ppm Au, 7937 ppm As, 240 ppm Sb, and 31 ppm Hg.
 Seventeen (17) holes were drilled, where the strongest values were identified to be found in the altered zones and in vein systems.
-The Company is currently reviewing the geological database, and historical drill intercepts found in preliminary reports are:
+Historical drill intercepts found in preliminary reports are:

 Sandy-6: 0.84 g/t Au from 45.7m to 57.9m, 1.16 g/t Au from 106.7m to 115.8m, 0.53 g/t Au from 131.1m to 140.2;

 Sandy-7: 0.91 g/t Au from 48.8m to 54.9m; and